jdavis/code-jelly/README.md

     # cd into the desired problem's directory
     cd africa2010/store-credit/

+    # Make and run with sample input
+    make sample

-    # Make and run the desired output
+    # Make and run with small input
     make small

+    # Make and run with large input
+    make large

+    # Clean up the directory
+    make clean
 ```

 ## Practice Problems